Antimony51122/Open-Sesame/Documentations/source/_build/html/_sources/software_ui/player_control.rst.txt

 Lastly, the splash can only happen when the whale is surfaced.
 The information whether the whale is surfaced or not can be retrieved from the ``Whale`` class:

 .. code-block:: C#

+    // SplashManager.cs (... represents other code blocks irrelevant to the current session)

     [SerializeField] private GameObject whaleGameObject;
     private Whale whale;